ASA1976/RAP-BTL/call_test.md

 implementation also contains many conditional jump branches through a larger code base.
-The ::invocation implementation does not necessarily produce such conditional branching and also produces more compact instruction sequences, which is far more instruction cache friendly on most if not all architectures.
+The ::invocation implementation does not necessarily produce such conditional branching and also produces more compact instruction sequences, which is far more instruction cache friendly.

 ### Footnote